Five Questions to Ask A Financial Advisor

 1. What are All the Ways You Get Paid?

-Note the way this question is phrased.
-“What are all the ways…” Phrase it that way, rather than “How do you get paid?”
+Note the way I phrase this question.
+“What are all the ways…” Phrase it that way rather than “How do you get paid?”

 Asking it as a “How” question allows the professional to answer with a way they get paid.
 If they are less than forthcoming, they may give one answer when there are more methods that they do not disclose.